 A subscription is created and payment is successful:

-In version 2 of Email notifications -
+In Email notifications -

 Scenario 1: Assuming all the notifications are enabled, only one email will be sent.

 Scenario 2: Assuming ‘Subscription Created' notification is disabled, only one email will be sent.